sap-tutorials/btp-dev-guidance/tutorials/remote-service-run-dev-test/remote-service-run-dev-test.md

     cds mock API_BUSINESS_PARTNER
     ```

-3. In the terminal, you should see the following output:
+3. In the terminal, you see the following output:

     ```cds
     [cds] - connect using bindings from: { registry: '~/.cds-services.json' }